ashoofly/historical-weather-cli/README.md

 ## Assumptions

 * Though what we think of as 'precipitation' usually includes snowfall, somewhat confusingly, the PRCP column of the NOAA data looks like it does not include SNOW (e.g., line 12 - PRCP: 2.3, SNOW: 43.0).
-So in calculating the days of precipitation, I have added both columns together.
+So in calculating the days of precipitation, I have considered a nonzero value in either of these columns as counting towards a day of precipitation.